GovTechSG/TechBiz-Documentation/manage-techbiz-account.md

 ## Overview

-This section guides how subscription admins can edit, manage approved TechBiz account(s) and view approver details and submitted attachments when required..
+This section guides how subscription admins can edit, manage approved TechBiz account(s), and view approver details and submitted attachments when required.

 - [Change subscription admins and billing admins](#change-subscription-admins-and-billing-information)
 - [View approver details and submitted attachments](#view-approver-details-and-attachments)